 A dog and his human encountered me on the sidewalk.
 He excitedly said hello, and when asked of his breed, his human said he was part golden, part deer.
 An illustrious creature.

-If one needs a reminder of the PNW’s ability to enchant the ordinary, this is one.
+If one needs a reminder of the Northwest’s ability to enchant the ordinary, this is one.